Santa Clarita Assault Defense Attorney

-California Aggravated Assault
+California Assault Crimes

 Assault and domestic violence accusations are very serious cases, which can result in jail time, fines, probation, loss of child custody, job loss, inability to own a firearm, loss of reputation and a lifetime record that can prevent you from obtaining employment, holding certain jobs or even renting an apartment.

-When coupled with the fact that assault and domestic violence charges are among the most erroneously filed cases in the judicial system – notorious for relying upon the testimony of vindictive victims – it is vital that a defendant immediately seek the advice of a veteran Los Angeles defense lawyer experienced in fighting assault or domestic violence accusations.
+When coupled with the fact that assault and domestic violence charges are among the most erroneously filed cases in the judicial system – notorious for relying upon the testimony of vindictive victims – it is vital that a defendant immediately seek the advice of a veteran defense lawyer experienced in fighting assault or domestic violence accusations.

-- California Assault Charge (PC240)
+California Assault Charge (PC 240)

 California law does not require injury for someone to be arrested and charged with assault.
 The low threshold requires only the performance of an act which is likely to result in the application of force on a person.
 Sometimes called “simple assault,” this misdemeanor charge is frequently used when little or no injury occurs to the alleged victim.
 Simply putting someone in eminent fear of a battery, can be enough for a simple assault charge.

-- Assault with a Deadly Weapon (PC 245)
+Assault with a Deadly Weapon (PC 245)

 Charged in connection with the use of a weapon or other instrument capable of causing great bodily injury.
 A qualified defense attorney can frequently challenge such charges by attacking the often liberal definition of a deadly weapon used by prosecutors and law enforcement: for instance, everything from automobiles and frying pans have been categorized as deadly weapons and used in an attempt to prosecute a defendant under more severe charges.
 Additionally, this charge can be brought on the basis of the victim’s injuries.
 A Santa Clarita domestic violence defense lawyer experienced in defending clients against assault charges can argue the difference between intentionally causing serious bodily injury and winning a fight or protecting yourself in self-defense.